“The word” Bible “refers to the Old and New Testaments that are recognized and used in Christian churches. Judaism only accepts the Old Testament.

 The content of the English Old Testament is the same as the Hebrew text.
 The only difference is the arrangement of materials(books).
 English translators follow the order of the books in the Septuagint (Greek) translated around 280-150 BC.
 Roman Catholics followed the translation of the Septuagint and included 11 Apocrypha books.

+Notes on the 27 books of the New Testament.
 The Gospels, although their creation time(written) is later than many epistles, for chronological reasons, they are completely placed before Acts and epistles.
 The cataloging of life on earth and the ministry of our Lord naturally precedes the book of Acts, which describes the formation and history of the early church.

 The 21 letters include Thirteen letters were written by Paul, One (Hebrew) was written anonymously to Hebrew Christians, and the other (James) was also written to the twelve tribes in the diaspora.
 Two of them came from Peter, three letters are from John and one is from Jude.
 James, 1 and 2 Peter, 1, 2 and 3 John and Judas are called Catholic epistles.